Duetto buffo di due gatti

 The "Duetto buffo di due gatti" (humorous duet for two cats) is a performance piece for two sopranos and piano.
 Often performed as a comical concert encore, it consists entirely of the repeated word miau ("meow") sung by the singers.
 It is sometimes performed by a soprano and a tenor, or a soprano and a bass.

 While the piece is typically attributed to Gioachino Rossini, it was not actually written by him, but is instead a compilation written in 1825 that draws principally on Rossini's 1816 opera Otello.
-Hubert Hunt claims that the compiler was Robert Lucas de Pearsall, who for this purpose adopted the pseudonym "G. Berthold".
+Hubert Hunt claims that the compiler was Robert Lucas Pearsall, who for this purpose adopted the pseudonym "G. Berthold".

 Structure

 In order of appearance, the piece consists of: